Last Updated: 07.09.2017

 In the end, it all comes down to the basics.
 Causing muscle growth is a simple, but difficult process.
 It takes time, dedication and consistent effort.
 But those alone won’t do.

 You also need the right knowledge and to apply the consistent effort into the things that will deliver results.
-Otherwise, it’s incredibly easy to get lost in the sea of information and waste months, even years trying to get somewhere.
+Otherwise, it’s easy to get lost in the sea of information and waste months, even years trying to get somewhere.